 There is a larger shop, a co-op, in Chapel Stile a couple of miles down the valley from the campsite.

 Where is the nearest pub / restaurant?

-The nearest banks with cash machines are in Ambleside (NatWest, Barclays and HSBC).
-There is a cash back facility at the Spar in Ambleside and the Co-op in Hawkshead.
+The nearest bank with cash machine is the Nat West in Ambleside.
+There is also a cash machine at Tesco in Ambleside and cash back facilities are available at the Spar in Ambleside and the Co-op in Hawkshead.

 Can I bring my dog?